QuantEcon/book-networks-public/_sources/ch_intro.md

 ### International private credit flows by country

-We begin by loading an adjacency matrix of international private credit flows (in the form of a numpy array and a list of country labels).
+We begin by loading an adjacency matrix of international private credit flows (in the form of a NumPy array and a list of country labels).

 ```{code-cell}
 Z = ch1_data["adjacency_matrix_2019"]["Z"]